Estelindis/aikido/README.md

 - [GitHub](https://github.com/) provided a repository for the website.

 ## Credits
-- [Code Institute Slack](https://slack.com/) Fellow members of the CI on Slack provided an invaluable database of information and community of support.
+- [Code Institute Slack](https://slack.com/) Fellow members of the Code Institute on Slack provided an invaluable database of information and community of support.
 I am particularly grateful to the msletb-nov-2021 cohort, our facilitator Kasia, and my mentor Darío.